klesun-productions/klesun-productions.github.io/entry/public_personal/artur_klesun_cv.md

 	Among blockchain-related tasks I had, the one most worth mentioning is integrating our game with [Samsung Blockchain Keystore](https://developer.samsung.com/blockchain/keystore/understanding-keystore/keystore-introduction.html) Hardware Wallet in [this](https://galaxystore.samsung.com/detail/com.wecangames.blockchaincutiesuniverse) android apk for [Tron](https://en.wikipedia.org/wiki/TRON_(cryptocurrency)) blockchain.
 The task involved quite an amount of research, generating raw blockchain transaction, finding the right hashing algorithm, messing with protobuf - the documentation was scarce, but we made it.

-	One unique thing I got at this job was the ability to talk directly to our users, via public chat - [t.me/blockchaincuties_en](https://t.me/blockchaincuties_en) listening for their feedback and bug reports and reacting right away.
+	One unique thing I got at this job was the ability to talk directly to our users, via public chat - [t.me/blockchaincuties_en](https://t.me/blockchaincuties_en) listening to their feedback and bug reports and reacting right away.
 You may drop there and ask whether Klesun was a cool dude, I think many of the people there will say "yes" ;)

 - 2014 - 2019 (5 years)<br/><br/>
     Backend Developer at [ASAP Tickets](https://www.asaptickets.com/) travel agency.<br/>